Venus: Atmosphere and climate

 The surface of Venus is effectively isothermal; it retains a constant temperature not only between the two hemispheres but between the equator and the poles.
 Venus's minute axial tilt—less than 3°, compared to 23° on Earth—also minimizes seasonal temperature variation.
-Altitude is one of the few factors that affect Venusian temperatures.
-The highest point on Venus, Skadi Mons of the Maxwell Montes range, is therefore the coolest point on Venus, with a temperature of about 380 C and an atmospheric pressure of about 45 bar.
+Altitude is one of the few factors that affect Venusian temperatures; in particular, the coolest points occur at the highest-altitude points, such as the mountain peaks of the Maxwell Montes range.
 In 1995, the Magellan spacecraft imaged a highly reflective substance at the tops of the highest mountain peaks, a "Venus snow" that bore a strong resemblance to terrestrial snow.
 This substance likely formed by a similar process to snow, albeit at a far higher temperature.
 Too volatile to condense on the surface, it rose in gaseous form to higher elevations, where it is cooler and could precipitate.
 The identity of this substance is not known with certainty, but speculation has ranged from elemental tellurium to lead sulfide (galena).

 Although Venus has no seasons, in 2019 astronomers identified a cyclical variation in sunlight absorption by the atmosphere, possibly caused by opaque, absorbing particles suspended in the upper clouds.
 The variation causes observed changes in the speed of Venus's zonal winds and appears to rise and fall in time with the Sun's 11-year sunspot cycle.

 The existence of lightning in the atmosphere of Venus has been controversial since the first suspected bursts were detected by the Soviet Venera probes.
 In 2006–07, Venus Express clearly detected whistler mode waves, the signatures of lightning.
 Their intermittent appearance indicates a pattern associated with weather activity.
 According to these measurements, the lightning rate is at least half that on Earth, however other instruments have not detected lightning at all.
 The origin of any lightning remains unclear, but could originate from clouds or Venusian volcanoes.

 In 2007, Venus Express discovered that a huge double atmospheric polar vortex exists at the south pole.
 Venus Express discovered, in 2011, that an ozone layer exists high in the atmosphere of Venus.
 In 2013 ESA scientists reported that the ionosphere of Venus streams outwards in a manner similar to "the ion tail seen streaming from a comet under similar conditions."

 In December 2015, and to a lesser extent in April and May 2016, researchers working on Japan's Akatsuki mission observed bow-shaped objects in the atmosphere of Venus.
 This was considered direct evidence of the existence of perhaps the largest stationary gravity waves in the solar system.

-Colour and sound of the atmosphere at the surface have been recorded, with the sky having an orange-yellow colour, while at higher altitudes being white.
+The colour and sound of the atmosphere at the surface have been recorded, with the sky having an orange-yellow colour, fading to white at higher altitudes.